SteelSocket/texc/README.md

 # texc

-A texc expander program written in pure c for windows and linux.
+A ascii text expander program written in pure c for windows and linux.
 Inspired by [espanso](https://github.com/espanso/espanso).

 # Features